BYU announced it will not make a decision until July

 'The University of South Carolina, Notre Dame, Rice and Creighton are among the schools that have said they will find ways to shorten the Fall Semester in an attempt to avoid a 'second wave' of coronavirus infections expected to emerge in late fall,' according to The New York Times.

 Columbia University President Lee C. Bollinger announced on May 14 the university would be adopting a three-term model for the upcoming school year.
-'By leveraging a longer period of time, we will be able to de-densify our campus so that all students may experience much, if not most, of their coursework in person over the arc of the three terms,' Bollinger said in a letter to the Columbia University campus community.
+'By leveraging a longer period of time, we will be able to de-densify our campus so that all students may experience much, if not most, of their coursework in person over the arc of the three terms,' Bollinger said in a letter to the Columbia University campus community

 The CDC offers considerations to the institutes of higher education, in which the institutions can help slow the spread of the virus.
-According to the CDC's Considerations for Institutes of Higher Education there are three different risk phases for college campuses.
+According to the CDC's Considerations for Institutes of Higher Education

 - Lowest Risk: Faculty and students engage in virtual-only learning options, activities, and events.